Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 Great, how does Monday at 11 a.m. sound to you?

-Still, most of the time, your conversations might sound similar to this:
+Still, most of the time, your conversations might sound like this:

 Hi, Peter.
 This is Layla, calling from BeeMobile.
 Could I have a minute of your time?